Rockypocky77/ChancifySATPrep/sat1.md

 C) 6
 D) 12

-A linear function f(x) passes through the points (0, -3) and (4, 9).
-Another linear function g(x) = 2x - 5 intersects f(x) at exactly one point.
-If f(x) = mx + b, where m is the slope and b is the y-intercept, and the x-coordinate of the intersection point is 2, what is the value of m?
+A linear function f(x) = mx + b passes through the points (0, -3) and (4, 9).
+Another linear function g(x) = 2x intersects f(x) at exactly one point.
+If the x-coordinate of the intersection point is 3, what is the value of m?

 A) -3
 B) 3
 C) 5/2
 D) 7/2

 The sum of 6 times a number and 11 equals the sum of 3 times that number and 26.
-If this number is also equal to one-third of another number y, what is the value of y?
+If this number is also equal to one-third of another number y, and y is also equal to 5 more than twice a third number z, what is the value of z?

-A) 5
+A) 2
-B) 15
+B) 5
-C) 37/3
+C) 10
-D) 45
+D) 15

 A system of equations is given: 5x + 4y = 40 and 3x - y = 7.
-If (a, b) is the solution to this system, and a third equation ax + by = 41 also passes through the point (a, b), what is the value of a?
+If (a, b) is the solution to this system, and a third equation cx + dy = 25 also passes through (a, b) where c = a and d = b, what is the value of c + d?

 A) 4
-B) 5
+B) 9
-C) 68/17
+C) 13
 D) 17

-If 4x + 3y = 35 and x = 5, what is y?
+If 4x + 3y = 35 and x = 5, and y also satisfies the equation 2y - k = 5 where k is a constant, what is the value of k?

 A) 5
-B) 11
+B) 10
 C) 15
-D) 35/3
+D) 20

 Two linear functions are defined: f(x) = 4x - 1 and g(x) = -x + 14.
-If these functions intersect at point P with coordinates (p, q), what is the value of q?
+If these functions intersect at point P with coordinates (p, q), and a third function h(x) = ax + b also passes through P where a = p and b = q, what is the value of h(0)?

 A) 3
 B) 11